 All of God’s commands involve doing things that are impossible for us to do – in ourselves.
-What makes God’s commands look so easy sometimes are the circumstances.
+What makes God’s commands look so easy are the circumstances.
 Tithing is easy when you have your budget under control.
-Loving your neighbor is easy when they are acting lovely.
-Respecting your husband is a cinch those few times he’s actually acting respectable.
+Loving your neighbor is easy when they are lovely.
+Respecting your husband is a cinch, those times he’s actually acting respectable.

 But all of God’s commands are this way.
 For a season, we’ll think we can do it ourselves.
 That we are capable, wise, have the resources and fortitude.
 Inevitably we’re on the boat and obedience requires us to step onto the water and hope that it will hold us up.

 But there are so many times when we never take a step.
 We argue thus; “look, man, what you’re asking is impossible.
 I can’t tithe because I can add – there isn’t enough money.
 Our family can’t afford Christian education.
 I can’t invite people over; I don’t have the resources or energy.
 I can’t get involved in that person’s life; I have no idea how to help them.
 What do you mean we’re pregnant again?”